 A spectacle refraction should be performed to establish the patient's baseline refractive status and to guide in the selection of the appropriate lens power.
-Vertex distance compensation is generally only necessary for refractions ± 4.00D.
+Remember to compensate for vertex distance if the refraction is greater than $\pm 4.00D$ .

-Base Curve Selection (Trial Lens Fitting)
+D. Base Curve Selection (Trial Lens Fitting)

-The following trial lenses should be selected for patients regardless of keratometry readings.
+An 8.4 mm/14.0 mm trial contact lens should be selected for patients regardless of keratometry readings.
 However, corneal curvature measurements should be performed to establish the patient's baseline ocular status.